MoseleyBioinformaticsLab/BaMORC/README.md

 ## CLI usage:

-Open terminal and type the following code to find the CLI running script.
+To use "BaMORC CLI", you need to find the CLI run-script.
+Open terminal and type the following code:
 ```
 > R -e 'system.file("exec", "bamorc.R", package = "BaMORC")'
 ```